ShellRechargeSolutionsEU/ocpp/README.md

 version 1.5.
 Leave out the "1.5", or type "1.6", to use OCPP version 1.6 instead.

-If you look at the code of the code by clicking [here](example-json-client/src/main/scala/com/thenewmotion/ocpp/json/example/JsonClientTestApp.scala), you can see how the client API is used:
+If you look at the code of the example by clicking [here](example-json-client/src/main/scala/com/thenewmotion/ocpp/json/example/JsonClientTestApp.scala), you can see how the client API is used:

  * A connection is established by creating an instance of `OcppJsonClient`.
 The